-Generally inert and non-toxic when fresh, pretty much the main rule for fresh motor oil is don’t ingest it, or spill it on anything that would be hard to clean.
+Generally, inert and non-toxic when fresh, pretty much the main rule for fresh motor oil is don’t ingest it, or spill it on anything that would be hard to clean.
 HOWEVER, used motor oil is nasty stuff.
-The exposure to heat, friction, and oxygen during the combustion process changes it’s makeup, and adds poisons like lead, zinc, and arsenic.
-Another addition to a well used motor oil are polycyclic aromatic hydrocarbons, which are well known carcinogens at this point.
+The exposure to heat, friction, and oxygen during the combustion process changes it’s makeup and adds poisons like lead, zinc, and arsenic.
+Another addition to a well-used motor oil are polycyclic aromatic hydrocarbons, which are well-known carcinogens at this point.
 Try to limit direct contact with it, and always wear gloves to keep it from soaking into your skin, as prolonged contact with used oil has been known to cause cancer.

 Coolant using ethylene glycol is well known to be very poisonous to ingest.
 Often a problem with animals and young children that don’t know any better, this poison is dangerous in relatively small doses.
-Directly leading to a number of painful reactions, up to and including kidney failure, engine coolant should always be stored up and out of reach, and never be left in an open pan.
+Directly leading to several painful reactions, up to and including kidney failure, engine coolant should always be stored up and out of reach, and never be left in an open pan.
 Luckily, coolant doesn’t absorb well through the skin.

 Windshield Wiper Fluid